News item, March 4, 2015:

 Participating in the grueling five-day battle were 18 Escort Carriers, 14 of them built in the Kaiser shipyards.
-Five CVEs were sunk, all of them Kaiser-built ships.[i]
+Five CVEs were sunk, two of them Kaiser-built ships.[i]
 Of the 13 U.S. aircraft carriers of all types lost during World War II, seven were escort carriers, six of which were of the Kaiser-built Casablanca class.
 The two Casablanca-class ships sunk elsewhere than Leyte were CVE-56 Liscome Bay (torpedoed by a Japanese submarine during the invasion of the Gilbert Islands, Nov.
 24, 1943) and CVE-95 Bismarck Sea (sunk by Kamikaze plane at Iwo Jima, Feb.
 21, 1945).[ii]

 No CVEs were involved in the sinking of the Musashi – she was sunk on Oct.
 24, 1944 by multiple waves of aircraft from the fleet carriers Intrepid, Essex, Lexington, Enterprise, Cabot, and Franklin.
 Microsoft co-founder and philanthropist Paul Allen’s recent discovery of her broken hull nearly 4,000 feet deep now offers more vital clues in her sinking.

 In testament to the valuable role of Kaiser’s Escort Carriers, Ernest J. King, Fleet Admiral of the U.S. Navy, wrote to Henry J. Kaiser on February 24, 1945: